My Glucose is in Range. Am I Cured?

 Regardless of the type of treatment you get, you have at least one common goal: to regulate or manage blood glucose levels.
 This means keeping your blood glucose (or sugar) concentration within the ranges that have been defined with your health professionals as health goals.

-Done, I followed my treatment, and my glucose is already in range.
+Done, I followed my treatment, and my blood glucose is already in range.
 Am I Cured?

 As you surely read in the article we published about this topic, there are two types of remission:

-- Partial: when A1c levels are reduced to less than 6.5 % and fasting glucose is between 100 and 125 mg/dl without medication.
+- Partial: when A1c levels are reduced to less than 6.5 percent and fasting blood glucose is between 5.5 mmol/L100 mg/dL and 6.9 mmol/L125 mg/dL without medication.

-- Total: with an A1c lower than 5.7 % without medication and fasting glucose lower than 100 mg/dl.
+- Total: with an A1c lower than 5.7 percent without medication and fasting blood glucose lower than 5.5 mmol/L100 mg/dL.

 But is it the same as being cured?